Award Amount: $1,000

 2017 Winners: Eli Rogers (’18), Ahmed Selmi (’19), and Ling Yang (’19)

-2016 Winner: Austin Bailey (’16) Left to right: Susan K. Cardinal, Outreach Librarian for Chemistry and Math, Austin Bailey, and Todd D. Krauss, Professor of Chemistry and Chair, Professor of Optics.
+2016 Winner: Austin Bailey (’16) Left to right: Susan K. Cardinal, STEM Librarian, Austin Bailey, and Todd D. Krauss, Professor of Chemistry and Chair, Professor of Optics.

 2015 Winners Claire Webster (’16) and Amy Eisenstadt (’16) receiving their awards.